mosaicmap/My_YSmenu_themes/README.md

 Background images. `YSMenu1.bmp` for the top and `YSMenu2.bmp` for the bottom screen.

+Resolution is 256 × 192 pixels for both.

 Images have to be saved in the format:

-- write without color space information
+- no color space information
 - 24 bits color - R8 G8 B8

 ![Do not write color space information, 24 bits color, R8 G8 B8](images/GIMP_export_bmp_.png)